Sovrient

 SYSTEM NOMINAL

-These anchors bind the 10‑year output.
-Verification is binary: hashes match or the claim fails.
+These anchors bind the audited interval.
+Verification is binary: hashes match or the verification check fails for that claim.

 PROTOCOLSOVOS_CANON_V1